x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/set-up-delegated-mailbox-permissions.md

    ```

 > [!IMPORTANT]
-> The msExchRecipientDisplayType value -1073741818 should only be set to user mailboxes, not for resources.
+> The msExchRecipientDisplayType value -1073741818 should only be set for user mailboxes, not for resources.

 ## Exchange 2010